-This is my favorite time of year.
-It’s the time of year when nearly every state’s legislature is in “session,” which means policymakers are actively putting forth bills (also known as “legislation”) that they hope to make law.
+When policymakers are in session in the spring, they are actively putting forth bills (also known as “legislation”) that they hope to make law.
 During this time, there may be legislation that directly affects school and district transformation to personalized, competency-based education.
-It is a time that’s ripe for advocacy efforts.
+It’s a time that’s ripe for advocacy efforts.

 While there are a number of ways to express your support or concern about a piece of legislation, a phone call to policymakers is a safe, effective way to make your voice heard – especially now, when in-person visits may not be allowed or perceived as safe due to COVID-19.